dkd/paymill-ruby/README.md

     Paymill.api_key = "your-public-api-key"

-You can create clients as following:
+Now you can e.g. create a new client:

     Paymill::Client.create(email: "stefan.sprenger@dkd.de", description: "He is a Ruby guy.")

-You can create a credit card as following:

-    Paymill::CreditCard.create(token: "token_8349fjh89qp3849h")

-This returns a new `Paymill::Client` object.

 Bugs
 ======